IanAbildskou/gyroSynth/README.md

 Then run the tunnel with

-#### `lt --port 3000`

-or whatever port you have set up.
+#### `npm run tunnel`

-You should then get a link you can go to on your phone.
+You can then go to https://gyrosynth.localtunnel.me You need to be using port 3000.